javierhonduco/nebrija/README.md

 `HTTPRae` returns a hash where the key `status` can be `error`|`success`.

-If the request is succesful, the key `type` indicates wheter the result type is a single word or multiple  with `single`|`multiple`.
+If the request is succesful, the key `type` indicates whether the result type is a single word or multiple  with `single`|`multiple`.

-The response data can be found in the `response` key which is an array.
+The response data can be found in the `response` key which holds an array.

 The response data is formatted as shown in the [nebrija/cli](https://github.com/javierhonduco/nebrija/blob/master/lib/nebrija/cli.rb) file: